Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Methodology

 {The more interesting case is the translation of function applications used, e.g., to translate memory load/store and bitwise operations.} For instance, a $ \fstlangcol{load}(mem,a,l)$, where $l \in \{1, 8, 16, 32, 64, 128\}$, translates to $\functionsymbol{load}(mem,a)$, with $mem$ and $a$ representing symbolic values for the memory and the address respectively.

-The fourth column in~\cref{fig:run-exp-bir} shows the extracted \Sapic process of the running example.
-An attacker capable of measuring microarchitectural states can detect if the MAC check fails (by observing program counter $0x200$) or succeeds (by observing program counter $0xac$). {However, this is not visible without accounting for side-channel observations, as the program halts when the MAC check fails.}
+The fourth column in~\cref{fig:run-exp-bir} shows the extracted \Sapic process of our example.
+An attacker capable of measuring microarchitectural states can detect if the MAC check fails (by observing pc $0x200$) or succeeds (by observing program counter $0xac$).
+However, this is not visible without accounting for side-channel observations, as the program halts when the MAC check fails.